Symbolic Convergence Theory: History, Description, Example and Strengths & Weaknesses. Examples of Symbolic Convergence Theory.

 Basic Concepts: (Fantasy themes)

 A fantasy theme is a dramatizing message that depicts characters engaged in action in a setting that estimates for and explains the human experience.
-It is not something imaginary, but rather it is a “creative or imaginative interpretation of events which fulfils a psychological or rhetorical need.
+It is not something imaginary, but rather it is a “creative or imaginative interpretation of events which fulfills a psychological or rhetorical need.

-Notable Example of Fantasy types
+Notable Examples of Fantasy types

 A fantasy theme emerging from this story would be Nixon presenting himself as the American dream.
 During his speech over the radio, he emphasized how he made his own way in the world and had to work for a living.
 Richard Nixon also said, “How does a candidate pay for political expenses not covered by the government?
 The first is to be a rich man, which I am not.
 I feel that it is essential in this country of ours that a man of modest means can run for President.
 He offers autobiographical references that allow him to appear like the average man.
 This is an appropriate fantasy theme because it developed a response to the allegations.
 He is not a rich man who is getting money from everyone, but a hard-working man who started from the ground and worked upwards.